Start Your Path to Berklee Closer to Home

 "One of the best things I got out of Rimon is that I transferred most of the core music courses, which allowed me to concentrate on my major here at Berklee and the courses that I'm most interested in.
 Besides that, I didn't have to take courses such as Counterpoint and Traditional Harmony in a foreign language."

-Berklee has agreements with 20 schools around the world.
-See the full list below.
+Berklee has agreements with schools around the world.
+See the full list.

 No. Though attending one of these schools will help prepare you for Berklee, it does not mean you will be accepted to Berklee.
 To transfer to Berklee, you will need to apply and be accepted.

-Grade requirements vary somewhat.
+Yes.
 In order to transfer any course credits, you must earn a grade of at least a C (2.00/4.00 scale or 7.60/10.00 scale).
-At some schools, the minimum grade required to transfer course credits is a B (3.00/4.00 scale or 8.20/10.00 scale).
-See your local institution for more details on grade requirements for Berklee credit transfers.
+For most music core courses, the minimum grade required to transfer course credits is a B (3.00/4.00 scale or 8.20/10.00 scale).
+See specific information on each school for more details on grade requirements for Berklee credit transfers.

 Berklee accepts courses in liberal arts, music history, music business, and music technology from institutions that do not hold credit-transfer agreements with Berklee.
 For information about transferring credits from schools without a credit-transfer agreement, see the Transfer Credit Guide.